by Cate Carlyle

 A school shooting at a high school in Canada is shown from the perspective of one of the students.
 She’s forced to think past her perceptions of other students to do the best she can to help others trapped in the classroom with her.

 I didn’t find very many redeeming qualities about this book.
-My favorite thing about the book was the way that each chapter ended with a tweet from various sources–usually either the local news station or one of the students in the school.
+My favorite thing was the way that each chapter ended with a tweet from various sources–usually either the local news station or one of the students in the school.
 I liked reading the updates as time went on (and missed them when they weren’t there), though I wished I could see reactions from the characters to some of them.
 They were mostly removed from the narrative.
 The writing was clear and easy to follow.
 And I liked the relationship between the narrator, Ginny, and her mom.
 That’s the extent of my positive notes.
 These are the main reasons I gave the book 2.5 stars.

 There was a secondary main character named Kayla who, frankly, would have made a much better main character.
 She was compassionate, brave, forgiving, and had knowledge of medicine.
 I don’t mean to say side characters can’t be better at anything than the main character, of course, but in contrast, Ginny was judgemental, a bit harsh, and too often focused on the entirely wrong things during this crisis.
 The main character doesn’t have to be the “best,” but for a story to land well, it certainly helps for the reader to be able to identify with the MC…and I just didn’t.
 Ginny spends the entire book calling Kayla by an insulting nickname, but it’s okay, because she says it “with love” after the two start to become friends.
 Just…no. There are other things that happen with Ginny that either don’t make sense to her character or are pretty big personality flaws.